 Once you are enrolled in an AACC credit course, you are an AACC student, just like every other enrolled credit student, and you have the exact same benefits.
 You will receive student discounts on performances and will have access to the gym and library.
 Be sure to tap into our student services; including tutoring and access to the math, writing and technology labs.
 You are not limited to taking classes during traditional school hours, nor are you limited to taking courses on the Arnold campus.

 You can take any course for which you’ve met the prerequisites.
 Just submit the minimum test score or take the required prerequisite course.
 There are no special sections dedicated to dually enrolled students, except those taught at the high schools.
 The college's full course schedule, including evening and weekend classes, is available on the AACC website.
 Fall, winter, spring and summer courses taken during high school qualify for the 50% tuition reduction.
 Courses taken after the spring term of your senior year are not eligible.

 Visit our online Course Search or download the latest schedule on the right-hand side of this page.
 Contact an admissions advisor to help plan your schedule or if the courses you select are not approved by your school principal or counselor.

 We recommend that most high school students enroll in no more than two courses per term.
 Two reasons:

 There are exceptions, so check with our admissions advisor well in advance of registration, if you plan to pursue a heavier course load.

-Check with our Admissions team if you are:
+Check with our admissions team if:

 Early College Access Grants of $200 per term are available for students who demonstrate financial need.
 The grant helps cover the other half of the tuition that’s not waived through ECAP.
 Students who qualify for free and reduced meals (FARM) may have the full tuition waived.
-Learn more under ECAP costs and payment.